- Accreditation and the Role of the Student Affairs Educator

-Recordings are availible by registering your name and email address
+Recordings are available by registering your name and email address.

 Featuring Amy Homkes-Hayes and colleagues.
 University of Michigan's Student Life has advanced research and practice on student learning using integrative learning pedagogy.
 Integrative ePortfolios measured by action based research have demonstrated significant gains in student learning.
 The scope of research has widened to include content analysis and controlled experiments.
 Integrative outcomes have also served as models for measuring student life wide student learning outcomes.
 In this session, practitioners and researchers examine both effective approaches to measuring student learning, and the practical implications of the research.